Books

 Substack

-Stephanie Chang / 張雅雯 (she/they) is a writer, editor, and contemporary art historian based in New York City.
-A 2025 Lambda Literary Fellow in Young Adult Fiction, her writing has appeared in The Rumpus, Sixth Finch, Kenyon Review, Adroit Journal, Strange Horizons, Waxwing, Hobart Pulp, Peach Mag, and The Offing, among others.
-She has been recognized by the Poetry Society, Academy of American Poets, Scholastic Art & Writing Awards, League of Canadian Poets, Anthony Quinn Foundation, Hollins University, the University of New Mexico, Delta Delta Delta Foundation, and more.
+Stephanie Chang / 張雅雯 (she/they) is a writer, editor, and contemporary art historian based in New York City, originally from Vancouver, Canada.
+A 2025 Lambda Literary Fellow in Young Adult Fiction, her writing has appeared or is forthcoming in The Rumpus, ONLY POEMS, Sixth Finch, Kenyon Review, Adroit Journal, Strange Horizons, Waxwing, Hobart Pulp, and The Offing, among others.
+She has been recognized by the Poetry Society, Academy of American Poets, Scholastic Art & Writing Awards, League of Canadian Poets, Anthony Quinn Foundation, Hollins University, Bucknell University, the University of New Mexico, Delta Delta Delta Foundation, and more.

 She presented her undergraduate thesis—”Post-Sexual Natures: Queer Ecological Erotics and Intimacies in Ren Hang’s ‘Athens Love’ Photographs, 2015”—at the Johns Hopkins University Richard Macksey National Undergraduate Humanities Research Symposium and the Northeast Modern Language Association (NeMLA) Convention, with chapters in The Journal of Art Criticism and Asterisk* Journal of Art & Art History.
 Additionally, she has published in Verdigris: Journal of Art & Art History and presented at the SUNY New Paltz Undergraduate Art History Symposium.
 Her research interests span modern & contemporary East Asian and Asian American art, queer ecologies, embodiment, and documentary photography.